yyjhao/docSum/report/report.md

 # Conclusion

-In this paper, we propose a novel automatic document summarization algorithm SenRank which model an article as a graph of sentences related to each other.
+In this paper, we propose a novel automatic document summarization algorithm SenRank which models an article as a graph of sentences related to each other.
 By  using co-reference and counting overlap of words, the weight of edges is constructed.
 Then we run PageRank on this weighted graph and generate our summary by aggregating top few non-overlaping sentences.
 The experiment